ice-blockchain/ion/example/cpp/README.md

 cmake --build .
 ```

-To run `tonjson_example` you may need to manually copy a `tonlibjson` shared library from `tonlib/bin` to a directory containing built binaries.
+To run `ionjson_example` you may need to manually copy a `tonlibjson` shared library from `tonlib/bin` to a directory containing built binaries.